 |Operating System:||all||Easy fix?:||No|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||27382|

 The DWG import function to reads a DWG/DXF file and imports into a Geopackage file.
 If an existing gpkg file is chosen, it is silently overwritten.
 A warning should be issued.

 Furthermore, when opening the "DWG Import" dialog, the previously used gpkg file persists in the Geopackage textbox, so the danger of accidentally overwriting is increased.
 That dialog should be initialized with all textboxes empty by default.

-#2 Updated by Micha Silver about 1 year ago
+#2 Updated by Micha Silver over 1 year ago